miamvmian/SciML/InverseThermometry/README.md

-# The Inverse Problem of Thermometry: Heat Conductivity Reconstruciton
+# The Inverse Problem of Thermometry: Heat Conductivity Reconstruction

 A complete PyTorch-based implementation for solving the inverse problem of estimating spatially-varying thermal conductivity from noisy boundary temperature measurements using a differentiable finite volume heat solver.